Wil-McC/SweaterWhether/README.md

 - Install the gem packages
   - `bundle install`
-- Generate your local `application.yml` file to store the api key and confirm it was added to your `.gitignore`
+- Generate your local `application.yml` file to store the api keys and confirm it was added to your `.gitignore`
   - `bundle exec figaro install`

 ## Running the tests